E-Resource Center: John Jay College of Criminal Justice: City University of NY

 Helping NNES students with in-class presentations:

-When I assign in-class presentations, some of my students who find this assignment challenging are NNES.
+When I assign in-class presentations, some of my NNES students find this assignment to be challenging.
 What can I do to help them deliver successful presentations?

-Answer: The NNES students find in-class presentations a difficult, anxiety- producing task because they fear exposing their low language proficiency.
+Answer: Some NNES students find in-class presentations difficult and anxiety- producing because they fear exposing their low language proficiency.
 Speaking for 15 or 20 minutes about a loosely defined topic can be daunting even for native English speakers.
 To help the NNES students feel more at ease when they deliver a presentation:

 • Encourage NNES students to start preparing and practicing for the presentation well ahead the deadline.
-For professional assistance, you can refer them to the Center for English Language Support.
+For professional assistance, you can refer them to a tutoring center for English Language Learners at your college.

 • Try to meet with each NNES student to go over the topic he has chosen to present.
 In this way, you can make sure the student selects an appropriate topic and has a clear understanding of the assignment.

 • Limit the presentation time to ten minutes or less.
-NNES students will be more likely to sustain a qualitative presentation and keep the audience interested if the presentation time is short.
+NNES students will be more likely to sustain a high-quality presentation and to keep their audience interested if the presentation time is short.

-• Decompress the atmosphere if awkward moments arise during a presentation (e.g., student pauses longer than usual) by making an encouraging or casual comment.
+• Put the student at ease if awkward moments arise during a presentation (e.g., student pauses longer than usual) by making an encouraging or casual comment.

 • Request that NNES students hand out outlines before they present.
-An outline makes it easier for the others to follow even if the speech is flawed.
+An outline will help other students follow the presentation even if the speech is flawed.

 Back to the Top